amitrayblr/powerbi-projects/co2-emissions-report/README.md

 ![Main Report](https://github.com/amitrayblr/powerbi-projects/blob/main/co2-emissions-report/Images/co2-emissions-report-main.png?raw=true)

 ## Data Sources
 The data for this report comes from CO2 and greenhouse gas emission data published by [Our World in Data](https://ourworldindata.org/co2-and-greenhouse-gas-emissions).
-It includes annual CO2 emissions estimates from 1750-2022, as well as C02 emissions broken down by fuel type & sector.
+It includes annual CO2 emissions estimates from 1750-2022, as well as CO2 emissions broken down by fuel type & sector.
+It is updated regularly, and also includes data on other greenhouse gases and other relevant metrics.

 ## Contents
 The report contains the following visualizations: